metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 ListenBrainz development environment is able to authenticate and log in from your MusicBrainz login.

-Also, in order for the Last.FM import to work, you should also update your Last.FM API key in this file.
-Look for the following section in the file.
+To use the Last.fm importer you need an API account at Last.fm.
+You can register for one at the `Last.fm API page`_.
+Look for the following section in ``config.py``.

 .. code-block:: yaml